dmitrysamodurov/Aspose.Email-Documentation/python-net/developer-guide/working-with-mime-messages/utility-features-mailmessage/_index.md

 ```

 ### **Creating TNEF EML from MSG**
 Outlook MSGs sometimes contain information such as tables and text styles that may get disturb if these are converted to EML.
 Creating TNEF messages from such MSG files allows to retain the formatting and even send such messages via the email clients retaining the formatting.
-The InterpretAsTnef property is used to achieve this.
+The convert_as_tnef property is used to achieve this.
 The following code snippet shows you how to creating TNEF eML from MSG.

 ```py
 from aspose.email.mapi import MapiMessage, MailConversionOptions, OutlookMessageFormat